wattsyart/cryptoadz-chained/README.md

-npx hardhat toadz-random-batch            Batch-based random generation for stress testing npx hardhat toadz-random-image            Generates a random toadz imageURI and saves the image to disk npx hardhat toadz-random-token            Generates a random toadz tokenURI and saves the metadata and image to disk toadz-wrapped                 Validates correctness of a single, wrapped CrypToadz
+npx hardhat toadz-random-batch            Batch-based random generation for stress testing npx hardhat toadz-random-image            Generates a random toadz imageURI and saves the image to disk npx hardhat toadz-random-token            Generates a random toadz tokenURI and saves the metadata and image to disk npx hardhat toadz-wrapped                 Validates correctness of a single, wrapped CrypToadz
 ```

 ## Design Notes